enonic/old-xp-doc/doc/tutorials/my-first-app/hello-world-site.rst

 Create Site
 -----------

-Now that the files are in place, we can create the site using the Content Manager interface.
-You can switch between admin apps with the button on the far right of the toolbar that looks like a square made of dots.
+Now that the files are in place, we can create the site using Content Studio.
+Switch between different tools using top right icon, it will open the Launcher panel.

 #.
-In your browser, navigate to the Content Manager admin app.
-(Use the square dots icon |appsicon| in the toolbar to switch between admin apps.)
+In your browser, navigate to the Content Studio tool.
+(Use menu icon at top right)
 #.
-Click "New" and select "Site" from the list of content types.
-This opens a tab within the page for editing the `site` content.
+Click "New" and select "Site" from the list of content types (Opens a tab for editing the new site).
 #.
 Fill in the form with Display Name: "Hello World".
 #.
 Select your "MyApp" application in the "Applications" dropdown.
 #.
 Open the Page Editor with this button |monitoricon| in the toolbar.